VADERASU/survey_framework/README.md

 The extraction script will check for an `icon` property in the metadata.toml file and load the corresponding icon into the API's icon folder if found.

 Please note that icons *MUST* be SVG files.
+If using Adobe Illustrator, make sure to export icons with "Styling" set to "Presentation Attributes".

 ## Installation
 The easiest way to install this package is through [poetry](https://python-poetry.org/).